10 best sunscreen for babies and toddlers recommended by mums in 2025

 What sunscreen is safe for babies?

-You'll need to choose a sunscreen specially formulated for babies and toddlers, so the regular adult sunscreen that you may be using will not be suitable for children, and babies.
-Not only are these better suited to sensitive skin, but they also work in a different way.
-Conventional sunblocks will use chemicals to absorb and dissipate the sun's rays, whereas children's sunscreens will often use minerals to create a physical barrier from the sun.
+You'll need to choose a sunscreen specially formulated for babies and toddlers.
+The regular adult sunscreen that you may be using will not be suitable for children and babies.
+Not only are these better suited to sensitive skin, but they also work differently.
+Conventional sunblocks use chemicals to absorb and dissipate the sun's rays, whereas children's sunscreens often use minerals to create a physical barrier from the sun.
 They'll typically have higher SPF ratings as well.

 Can I use one sunscreen for the entire family?

 As previously mentioned, a specialised formula is required for the younger members of your family.
-Adult sunscreen may be suitable at a pinch with children over the age of 6, but in general, we recommend purchasing baby-safe or kids formulas for your children.
+Adult sunscreen may be suitable in a pinch for children over the age of 6, but in general, we recommend purchasing baby-safe or kids' formulas.

 Why can't babies under 6 months use sunscreen?

-Babies have delicate and sensitive skin, so when they're over 6 months, sunscreen can be the answer to protecting them, but before 6 months, it actually isn't.
-This is because younger infants are more susceptible to the uncomfortable side effects of sunscreen.
-This could include rashes so sunscreen won't be the right choice for babies under 6 months.
+Many parents want to know why sunscreen can't be used on babies under 6 months.
+Babies have delicate and sensitive skin, so when they're over 6 months old, sunscreen can be the answer to protecting them, but before 6 months, it actually isn't.
+This is because younger infants are more susceptible to the uncomfortable side effects of sunscreen, which could include rashes, so sunscreen won't be the right choice for babies under 6 months.

-When they're under 6 months, your little one shouldn't be out in the sun, but after that point, with the right protection, they can enjoy sunny days along with the rest of the family.
-Obviously with sunscreen, hydration, a good sun hat, and time in the shade, your baby or toddler should be safe in the sun, but make sure it's only for 30-60 minutes at a time.
+When they're under 6 months old, your little one shouldn't be out in the sun, but after that point, with the right protection, they can enjoy sunny days along with the rest of the family.
+Obviously, with sunscreen, hydration, a good baby or toddler sun hat, and time in the shade, your baby or toddler should be safe in the sun, but make sure it's only for 30-60 minutes at a time.

 Dr. Laura Geige says, "Exposure time should be carefully managed to prevent sunburn and overheating."
 She advises the following:

-• For older babies and toddlers, limit sun exposure to short periods, ensuring they are well-hydrated and their skin is adequately protected.
+Limit sun exposure to short periods for older babies and toddlers, ensuring they are well-hydrated and their skin is adequately protected.

 Dr. Geige says, "Protecting your child's skin from the sun is an essential aspect of their overall health and well-being.
 By choosing the right sunscreen, applying it correctly, and implementing additional protective measures, you can enjoy the outdoors safely.
 Always prioritize your child's comfort and safety, and consult with your pediatrician if you have any concerns regarding sun protection.
 Remember, instilling good sun protection habits early on sets the foundation for a lifetime of healthy skin."